 We’re asking members of our community to help amplify the diverse voices that have inspired them.
-With Colburn Playlists, you can discover new artists, find unique performances, and hopefully, pass on your favorite finds.
+With Colburn Playlists, you can discover new artists, find unique performances, and hopefully, pass along your favorite finds to your friends.

 Alumna Sara Sithi-Amnuai on Women in Music